vseryakov/backendjs/README.md

     - response - stats about how long it takes between issuing the db request and till the final moment all records are ready to be sent to the client
     - queue - stats about db requests at any given moment queued for the execution
     - cache - db cache response time and metrics
-    - rate - req/sec rates
   - api - Web requests metrics, same structure as for the db pool metrics

   Individual sub-objects:
-  - rate or meter - Things that are measured as events / interval.
+  - meter - Things that are measured as events / interval.
      - mean: The average rate since the meter was started.
      - count: The total of all values added to the meter.
      - currentRate: The rate of the meter since the last toJSON() call.